 While we commonly associate bone density issues with aging women, a reduction in bone density is actually more serious in men than in women, according to research.
 Luckily, other scientific studies indicate that probiotic usage can help fuel the bones’ natural rebuilding process and assist in the body’s process of absorbing key minerals that support bone health.

-11. Probiotics can reduce body fat.
+11. Probiotics can help reduce body fat.

 Whether due to flagging testosterone levels or the normal effects of age, many men experience an increase in body fat percentage as they age.
 Here again, probiotics may be able to help.
 One study of more than 200 participants found that supplementing with Lactobacillus gasseri led to an 8.5 percent loss in belly fat in just three months–and significantly, the fat returned in just a month after the study participants stopped taking the probiotic supplement.